glific/glific/README.md

 For Ubuntu users, you also need to install the `inotify-tools` package.

-We tested and developed against the following versions (please check .tool-versions in repository for the latest versons we are using):
+We tested and developed against the following versions (please check .tool-versions in the repository for the latest version we are using):

 ```bash
     - erlang : 25.3.2
     - elixir : 1.14.5-otp-25
 ```

-After installing asdf core, install the Erlang and Elixir plugins.
+After installing the asdf core, install the Erlang and Elixir plugins.

 ``` bash
 asdf plugin add erlang https://github.com/asdf-vm/asdf-erlang.git